B. J. Habibie: Engineering career

 Habibie did accept a position with Messerschmitt-Bölkow-Blohm in Hamburg.
 There, he developed theories on thermodynamics, construction, and aerodynamics known as the Habibie Factor (thermodynamics), Habibie Theorem (construction), and Habibie Method (aerodynamics), respectively.
 He worked for Messerschmitt on the development of the Airbus A-300B aircraft.
-In 1974, he was promoted to vice president of the company.
+In 1974, he was promoted to a middle management position (Leitender Angestellter) of the company.

 In 1974, Suharto recruited Habibie to return to Indonesia as part of his drive to industrialize and develop the country.
 Habibie initially served as a special assistant to Ibnu Sutowo, chief executive officer of the state oil company Pertamina and Chair of Agency for the Assessment and Application of Technology (Badan Pengkajian dan Penerapan Teknologi, BPPT).
 Two years later, Habibie was made CEO of the new state-owned enterprise Industri Pesawat Terbang Nurtanio (IPTN; Nurtanio Aircraft Industry), which in 1985 changed its name to Industri Pesawat Terbang Nusantara (Nusantara Aircraft Industry; also abbreviated as IPTN) and is known as Indonesian Aerospace (PT.
-Dirgantara Indonesia) since 2000).
+Dirgantara Indonesia) since 2000.